Mosaic raises $18.5M Series A from GC to rebuild the CFO software stack – TechCrunch

 Other investors in the Series A included Felicis Ventures, plus XYZ and Village Global.

-Along with the financing, the company also announced the creation of an advisory board that includes the current or former CFOs from nine tech companies, including Palantir, Dropbox, and Shopify.
+Along with the financing, the company also announced the creation of an advisory board that includes the current or former CFOs from nine tech companies, including Palantir, Dropbox and Shopify.

 Many functions of business have had a complete transformation in software.
 Now, Mosaic hopes, it’s the CFO’s time.